What Is Spatial Visualization?

 Sewing something from a pattern also uses this skill.
 To sew a shirt, you have to look at a drawing of a clothing item and think about how to bring that drawing to life.
 In particular, making the garment the right size requires good spatial visualization skills.

 The same goes for organizing groceries in a car's trunk, packing a suitcase, or putting things away in a closet.
-Spatial visualization can help us see in our head, and then execute, the best way of organizing these items.
+Spatial visualization can help us visualize things mentally and then execute the best way of organizing these items.

 How Is Spatial Visualization Assessed?